alvarobello15/Licence_Plate_Recognition/README.md

 Results are best when the plate region is tightly cropped, sharp, and not heavily skewed.
 The method tolerates illumination gradients and removes the left EU band when necessary, but strong motion blur or decorative fonts will reduce segmentation quality.
 The seven boxes are ordered left to right and the prediction is constrained to four digits followed by three letters, which matches modern Spanish plates and prevents vowels, Q, or Ñ from appearing in letter positions.
 When no images are found the script still creates an empty CSV and list files so that downstream steps remain robust.

-# Known limitations

-The current implementation assumes the DDDDLLL format and a restricted letter set that excludes vowels, Q, and Ñ. It does not correct heavy perspective distortion and does not search for plates inside larger scenes because it expects already cropped plate images.
-Severe occlusion, weathering, or custom fonts may require adjusting segmentation thresholds or adding a deskew step before running the OCR stage.

 # Example commands